thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 ```

 Looping over the dependencies recorded in our graph, we return early with red if any of our dependencies are red.
+We also return red if a dependency is green, but has a newer revision then our current query.
+Revisions are incremented when inputs change, so a dependency with a newer revision implies this query needs to run over new input.

-There's a case, noted by our `todo!`, where our dependency query is absent from our color map, or has a stale revision.
+There's a case, noted by our `todo!`, where our dependency query is absent from our color map.
 In that case, we recursively try to mark that dependency green:

 ```rs